-Unlimited has announced over £400,000 of funding to support 26 disabled artists across the UK to create ambitious work covering all genres.
-Funded by the National Lottery through Arts Council England (ACE) and Creative Scotland (CS) & led by Artsadmin and Shape, the 2014 round of the programme aims to build on the successful legacy that was at the heart of the London 2012 Cultural Olympiad, which celebrated the work of disabled artists on an unprecedented scale.
+Unlimited is investing £400,000 of funding to support 26 disabled artists across the UK to create ambitious work covering all genres.
+Funded by the National Lottery through Arts Council England and Creative Scotland and led by Artsadmin and Shape, the 2014 round of the programme aims to build on the successful legacy that was at the heart of the London 2012 Cultural Olympiad, which celebrated the work of disabled artists on an unprecedented scale.

-- Dancer - Ian Johnston: A performance art work created by Ian Johnston, Gary Gardiner and Adrian Howells, Dancer is a gentle provocation on what it is to be a 'dancer'.
+- Dancer - Ian Johnston: A performance art work created by Ian Johnston, Gary Gardiner and Adrian Howells, Dancer is a gentle provocation on what it is to be a dancer.
 Ian and Gary both love to dance in public.
 Neither are trained dancers.
 Ian and Gary are two artists asking questions about visibility, opportunity and experiences; as well as sharing a few of their dances.
-Unlimited will support a tour of the work: £24,524 (CS).
+Unlimited is supporting a tour of the work: £24,524 (Creative Scotland).

 - Let Me Stay - Vital Xposure: Let Me Stay is a tender and unique exploration of the impact of Alzheimer’s on family relations.
-Artist Julie McNamara has recorded her Mother’s songs and stories, filmed and photographed her in all her glory, over many years.
+Artist Julie McNamara has recorded her mother’s songs and stories, filmed and photographed her in all her glory, over many years.
 The result is a compelling solo theatre performance, an extraordinary love letter straight from the heart welded with a wicked underlying humour.
-Unlimited will support additional touring of this new work. £23,993 (ACE).
+Unlimited will support additional touring of this new work. £23,993 (Arts Council).

-- Wendy Hoose - Birds of Paradise Theatre Company: The creative forces of Birds of Paradise, Random Accomplice come together for the first time to bring audiences a frank and hilarious sex comedy - Wendy Hoose by Johnny McKnight.
+- Wendy Hoose - Birds of Paradise Theatre Company: The creative forces of Birds of Paradise and Random Accomplice come together for the first time to bring audiences a frank and hilarious sex comedy - Wendy Hoose by Johnny McKnight.
 Directed by lead artist Robert Softley Gale and Johnny McKnight.
-Jake and Laura are two twenty year olds searching for love in all the wrong places!
+Jake and Laura are two twenty year olds searching for love in all the wrong places.
 In the comedic style of the production, Wendy Hoose includes audio description, BSL and animated surtitles.
-Unlimited will support a tour of the work: £32,500 (CS).
+Unlimited will support a tour of the work: £32,500 (Creative Scotland).